Canadian soldiers participate in Exercise FALCON

 Exercise ORZEL ALERT took place in Western Poland.
 45 Canadian soldiers participated in training for airborne operations and infantry skills alongside Polish and American allies.

-To date, the Government of Canada has deployed 20 CAF operational planning staff to Supreme Headquarters Allied Powers Europe (SHAPE) staff in Casteau, Belgium.
-These CAF members reinforce SHAPE staff in operational planning functions and monitor events in the region.
+From June to October 2014, about 20 CAF operational planning staff were deployed to Supreme Headquarters Allied Powers Europe (SHAPE) staff in Casteau, Belgium.
+These CAF members reinforced SHAPE staffing and operational planning functions, and monitored events in the region.

 Canada is a strong supporter of NATO and is committed to doing its part to support partner nations.
 The Canadian Armed Forces are committed to promoting global security and maintaining transatlantic partnerships by providing modern, deployable capabilities and highly trained personnel to allied efforts.